 - For gaseous exposures, refer to appropriate respiratory protocols. - Follow HAZMAT protocols for decontamination.
-Do not come into contact with or transport any contaminated patient. - Salivation; Lacrimation; Urination (increased or loss of control); Defecation or diarrhea; GI upset (abdominal pain/cramping); Emesis; Muscle twitching. - Nerve agent kits are not approved for children. - For patients with acute symptoms, there is no limit for Atropine dosing. - Insecticides: Increased or decreased heart rate, increased secretions, nausea, vomiting, diarrhea, and pinpoint pupils.
+Do not come into contact with or transport any contaminated patient. - Salivation; Lacrimation; Urination (increased or loss of control); Defecation or diarrhea; GI upset (abdominal pain/cramping); Emesis; Muscle twitching. - If triage/MCI issues exhaust supply of Nerve Agent Kits, of if they are not available, use Atropine as indicated. - Each Nerve Agent Kit contains Pralidoxime and Atropine (Duodote). - For patients with acute symptoms, there is no limit for Atropine dosing. - Insecticides: Increased or decreased heart rate, increased secretions, nausea, vomiting, diarrhea, and pinpoint pupils.
 Consider restraints if necessary for patient's or personnel's protection per Restraint Procedure. - Carefully evaluate patients to ensure they have not been exposed to another type of agent (e.g., narcotics, vesicants, etc.) - The main symptom that Atropine addresses is excessive secretions, Atropine should be given until respiratory symptoms improves.